AbraarArique/learn.js.org/README.md

 ## About

-Disclaimer: This project is just getting started.
-However, the concept is to build up a comprehensive digital JavaScript compendium.
-This unique JavaScript curriculum will leverage the online environment by using interactive examples help teach programming concepts.
+The vision for learn.js.org is to build unique JavaScript curriculum that leverages interactive examples to help teach programming concepts informed by the real-world experience of world-class developers.
+Given the tremendous velocity of JavaScript evolution, this is something that's only possible with a community driven, dynamic curriculum.
 A freely accessible _"JavaScript: The Definitive Digital Guide"_ if you will.